prev - next - home - no frames - frames

 John Maynard Keynes

-If you owe the bank a thousand dollars, you have a problem; if you owe the bank a million dollars, the bank has a problem.
+If you owe the bank a million dollars, you have a problem; if you owe the bank a hundred million dollars, the bank has a problem.

 [The] clamour and sophistry of merchants and manufacturers easily persuade [the people], that the private interest of a part, and of a subordinate part, of the society, is the general interest of the whole.